MonoidMusician/blog/sources/index.md

   #.
 [TODO]{t=}: magic constants (in hexadecimal and base64) for file hacking
   #.
     [TODO]{t=}: Unit/base calculator and such ([cf.]{t=} [insect](https://github.com/sharkdp/insect) and [numbat](https://github.com/sharkdp/numbat))
-    - Would be cool to have better precision, or even use [Towards an API for the Real Numbers](https://dl.acm.org/doi/pdf/10.1145/3385412.3386037).
+    - Would be cool to have better precision than `Number`{.purescript}, or even use [Towards an API for the Real Numbers](https://dl.acm.org/doi/pdf/10.1145/3385412.3386037).
   #.
 [TODO]{t=}: QR code generator and reader and formats and suchs, and bar code, and PDF417, ...
   #.
 CSS → Sass
 - [Interactive Parser Explanations](parser.html)